+Outputs will source up to 250mA from the 6-32V excitation to each load.
 You must connect Excitation to operate the outputs.
-Outputs will switch loads up to 32V and 250mA each.
-Note that since each output channel drain lead is pulled up to excitation via a 10K pull-up resistor, one channel can pull on another channel if the excitation rail is left floating.
 Observe proper polarity when making I/O connections.
 Refer to the following figures to wire the outputs of this model.

-NOTE: You must connect EXC to a voltage source from 4-32V to operate outputs, do not allow Excitation to float.
+NOTE: You must connect EXC to a voltage source from 6 to 32VDC to operate the outputs, as the output drivers are powered from the excitation supply.

-IMPORTANT - Add Protection with Inductive Loads: Outputs do include integrated reverse-bias shunt diodes to help protect the output switch from damage due to high reverse-bias voltages generated when switching inductive loads.
+IMPORTANT - Add Protection with Inductive Loads: Outputs do include internal reverse-bias shunt diodes to help protect the output switch from damage due to high reverse-bias voltages generated when switching inductive loads.
 But you should add external protection near the inductive load to prevent these transients from being sent along the connection wires.
 Place a diode (1N4006 or equivalent) across an inductive load with the cathode to (+) and the anode to (-).